 "His death would be the perfect example to show the people of Meereen what the Mother of Dragons does to those who betray her," Daario declared loudly as he mounted the steps to stand beside his queen.

 Dany felt an intense wave of heat and pressure building up behind her eyes as she contemplated each man's advice.
 Jaime Lannister was her father's murderer, but that did not make his words any less true.
-He was the only living person who was like to know whom her father had truly been, and what had caused his descent into madness.
+He was the only living person who was like to know whom her father had truly been, and what caused his descent into madness.
 This made her have a connection to the Kingslayer, whether she wanted one or not.

 "And why would you willingly do that?
 How do you profit?"

 An honest question; a just question.
-Jaime had been considering it himself for weeks now, since he'd first decided to seek out the young queen.
+Jaime had been considering the same question himself for weeks now, ever since he'd first decided to seek out the young queen.
 Perhaps it was because of the guilt he felt for having a hand at starting the War of the Five Kings.
 Perhaps it was an attempt at penance for throwing Brandon Stark out of that window in Winterfell.
 Or perhaps it was because despite the thousands of lives he'd saved from Aerys's madness and fire, he still felt guilt over stabbing the man in the back the night that Robert's Rebellion came to an end.

 "I will have peace of mind."

-Six of the most unlikely words that Daenerys had ever expected to hear from her enemy's lips.
+Those were easily six of the most unlikely words that Daenerys had ever expected to hear from her enemy's lips.
 Truly at a loss to find her own, Dany looked to Tyrion for guidance but found that her new advisor was just as much at a loss for words as she was.
-She did not, however, miss the desperate look in his eyes as he pleaded with her not to be rash; to not to kill his brother.
+She did not, however, miss the desperate look in his eyes as he pleaded with her not to be rash; to not kill his brother.
 Since Tyrion had joined her council, Dany had found a great many things to admire the man for, but holding his tongue in her presence while his own brother's life swayed in the balance had to top them all.